prikhi/pencil/docs/source/reference/behaviours.rst

 Input value
 ^^^^^^^^^^^

-* **color**: an object of type Color.
+* **color**: Colour of the stroke - an object of type Color.

 Result
 ^^^^^^

-The target object stroke color and stroke opacity are set.
+The target object's stroke color and stroke opacity are set.

 Example
 ^^^^^^^